Moral injury: Treatment

 It is hypothesized that treating the underlying shame associated with service member's symptoms of PTSD is necessary and it has been shown that allowing feelings of shame to go untreated can have deleterious effects.
 This can make the identification of moral injury in a service member difficult because shame tends to increase slowly over time.
 Shame has been linked to complications such as interpersonal violence, depression, and suicide.

 Neurological research suggests that there are differences in how physical threat and moral injury affect the brain.
 In 2015, Gaudet and colleagues wrote that treatment interventions are lacking and new treatment interventions specific to moral injury are necessary, and that it was not enough to treat moral injury in the same way that depression or PTSD are commonly treated.

-Treatments for PTSD have been described as “backwards-acting” in that they tend to focus on reframing negative thoughts about a past trauma.
+Treatments for PTSD have been described as "backwards-acting" in that they tend to focus on reframing negative thoughts about a past trauma.

 For someone who has violated their moral code by doing or failing to do something, such reframing may not be appropriate or effective.
 For example, many front line health workers during the COVID-19 pandemic have had to deal with extremely stressful situations in which they were unable to provide care at a level which they considered appropriate.
-Those experiencing moral injury may be better served by “forward-looking” treatment that supports “adaptive disclosure”, combining acceptance of responsibility for their past choices with a focus on their ability to contribute in the future, and where appropriate, steps towards reparation.
+Those experiencing moral injury may be better served by "forward-looking" treatment that supports "adaptive disclosure", combining acceptance of responsibility for their past choices with a focus on their ability to contribute in the future, and where appropriate, steps towards reparation.

 Treating moral injury has been described as "soul repair" due to the nature of moral anguish.
-“Spiritually integrated” therapies for moral injury that deal with feelings of guilt and shame often draw upon religious traditions.
+"Spiritually integrated" therapies for moral injury that deal with feelings of guilt and shame often draw upon religious traditions.

 In spite of the lack of research on the treatment of moral injury, factors such as humility, gratitude, respect and compassion have shown to either be protective or provide for hope.

+In the 11th century, soldiers involved in the Norman conquest of England, took part in the church administered Ermenfrid Penitential, to atone for, and mentally process the violence they participated in.